How far back can an insurance company go in requesting past medical records?

 As indicated in the case noted below against Plymouth Rock Assurance Corp., insurance companies impose a duty to cooperate with your own insurance company.
 That duty, fortunately or unfortunately, finds support in court.
 At the same time, the law does not support an all-out fishing expedition by insurance companies for all of your medical records before an accident.

 When Do I Allow an Insurance Company to Get my Pre Accident Medical Records?

 Legal definitions of relevance in most states require that evidence allowed in court must be more probative than prejudicial.
-That means in the context of past medical records, insurance companies might be able to use records that show a relevant condition to which their negligent person caused a worsening.
+That means in the context of old medical records, insurance companies might be able to use records that show a relevant condition to which their negligent person caused a worsening.

 At the same time insurance adjusters and their lawyers attempting simply to embarrass or fuzzy up the issues will likely find no friend in court.
 Knowing this provides insight when insurance companies send out open ended requests for any and all medical records going back to the beginning of time.

 The author of this article, Andrew D. Myers, practices personal injury law in Massachusetts and New Hampshire.